smartgridadsc/tee-plc/README.md

 Also copy `8aaaf200-2450-11e4-abe2-0002a5d5c51b.ta` to `<path/to/ta/files>`.
 It will be called by `openplc` and executed in the secure world.

-### Run TEE-PLC
+### Run Minimal TEE-PLC on RPI3

-Now you can continue following the `main`` branch README to run TEE-PLC tests with Modbus clients.
+Now you can continue following the `main`` branch README to run Minimal TEE-PLC tests with Modbus clients.